 You have experienced an accident which leads to suffering from a fractured tibia.
 During this time, your injury probably prevents you from returning to work and performing your duties.
 Can you obtain social security disability benefits for your broken tibia?
-Fayetteville-based social security disability lawyer Ken Kieklak, attorney at law, invites you to keep reading as we cover whether your condition qualifies for the benefits provided by the Social Security Administration.
+Fayetteville AR disability lawyer Ken Kieklak, attorney at law, invites you to keep reading as we cover whether your condition qualifies for the benefits provided by the Social Security Administration.

 Does a Fractured Tibia Qualify for Social Security Disability?

 To qualify for Social Security benefits due to a disability, a person must meet specific criteria set forth by the Social Security Administration (SSA).
 First, you must prove you have worked long enough to justify the concession of the benefits.
 You may ask, “how much work is enough to meet the SSA criteria?”
 Social Security disability benefits are available to those with enough work credits.

 The accrual of work credits can change from year to year.
 The accumulation of these credits is what will ultimately determine whether you meet the criteria.
 According to the SSA, the number of credits you need will depend on the age at which you were disabled.
 Furthermore, according to the SSA, you will need 40 credits.
 While this is the general amount of credit, younger workers with less amount of work credits may apply.